Help us monitor this vital marine ecosystem

-Seagrass is an important food source for many spectacular ocean creatures, such as dugongs and turtles!
-It also provides an important habitat for countless marine animals, including commercially important fish and prawns.
-Seagrass also acts as an ecosystem engineer, altering the state of its location by adding vital oxygen to the water, balancing heavy-metals, pollutants and nutrients levels and stabilising sediment to prevent coastal erosion.
+Seagrass is an important food source for many spectacular ocean creatures, such as dugongs and turtles as well as providing important habitat for countless marine animals, including commercially important fish and prawns.
+Seagrass also acts as an ecosystem engineer, altering the state of its location by balancing heavy-metals, pollutants and nutrients levels and stabilising sediment to prevent coastal erosion.
 Seagrass meadows are blue carbon ecosystems, they fight climate change by absorbing large amounts of Carbon dioxide from the air and storing it in their root systems.

-We are alarmed at the rate of disappearance of seagrass globally and we are witnessing here on the Gold Coast.
+We are alarmed at the rate of disappearance of seagrass globally and here on the Gold Coast.
 We have joined an international network of environmental warriors to monitor its growth and prevent its decline, and we need your help!

 We need hardy volunteers with a passion for marine citizen science and conservation who don’t mind getting wet and muddy!
 This is also a fantastic opportunity to meet like-minded people while learning some new skills!

 Bring your enthusiasm, appropriate clothing and water shoes for the event and be prepared to have a lot of laughs and make new friends.
-We hope to see you there!
+We look forward to seeing you there!

 Seagrass Survey Results